rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 # Create the Register project

-Create a folder named Register, and start an npm project in the Register folder, by typing the following commands below into the terminal:
+Create a folder named Register, and start an npm project in the Register folder by typing the following commands below into the terminal:

 ```shell
 mkdir Register